Tubbz-alt/ArdUAV/README.md

 ![ArdUAV-logo](https://user-images.githubusercontent.com/20977405/64482538-a514ae00-d1c1-11e9-998e-7d2a7c17db61.png)

-# Experimental_Arduino_UAV
-Code repository for ground station and flight control software for my experimental Arduino UAV.
+Code repository for ground station and flight control software for experimental Arduino UAVs (fixed wing).

 See https://forum.flitetest.com/index.php?threads/arduino-scratch-build-screamin-seagull-ii.57977/ for the most recent ArdUAV plane build log.
 See https://sites.google.com/vt.edu/arduav/home for more information on how to install and use - including a full API description.